linseneintopf

 Step 1 of 6:

 Peel the carrots and potatoes and cut them into pieces.
-Wash the leek and cut it into rings.
+Wash the leek and slice it into rings.

 Step 2 of 6:

-Heat some oil in the pressure cooker and sear the bacon, lentils, and vegetables for 2-3 minutes.
+Heat a little oil in the Pressure Cooker and sear the bacon, lentils, and vegetables over high heat for 2-3 minutes.

 Step 3 of 6:

-Add the vegetable broth.
-The spices and all other ingredients are added only at the end, as salt in particular prolongs the cooking time of the lentils.
+Add the vegetable stock.
+The spices and all other ingredients are only added at the end, as salt in particular increases the cooking time of the lentils.

 Step 4 of 6: